-- 4. During an investigation of a complaint, market conduct surveillance, or market conduct examination of an intended action under a complying policy the Division will apply the following standards: - a.
-If the insurer bases its action upon the fact that an insured has had an incident that resulted in payment under the policy and/or a motor vehicle conviction, the insurer may base its action on incidents that occurred during the thirty-six (36) month period immediately preceding the date of the intended action for that individual insured under the policy. - However, in case of nonrenewals, increase in premiums, or reduction in coverage, in order to take action upon incidents occurring during this thirty-six (36) month period, at least one (1) incident must have occurred during the fifteen (15) month period immediately preceding the next renewal date. - b.
-Surcharge or merit rating changes may be applied to a newly added driver if, at the time the driver is added, the insurer is aware of an incident subject to an increase in premium.
-If the surcharge or merit rating change is made on the policy renewal date, the insurer shall send the notice required by § 10-4-629(2), C.R.S. - c.
+- 4. In reviewing complaints of intended action under a complying policy the Division of Insurance will apply the following time limitations: - a.
+If the insurer bases its action upon the fact that an insured has had an incident that resulted in payment under the policy and/or a motor vehicle conviction, the insurer may base its action on incidents that occurred during the thirty-six (36) month period immediately preceding the date of the intended action for that individual insured under the policy.
+However, in case of nonrenewals, increase in premiums, or reduction in coverage, in order to take action upon incidents occurring during this thirty-six (36) month period, at least one (1) incident must have occurred during the fifteen (15) month period immediately preceding the next renewal date for each individual upon whom the intended action is being attempted.
+Cancellations are subject to the restrictions set forth in § 10-4-602, C.R.S. - b.
+An insurer may exceed the fifteen (15) month period if such renewal is the first opportunity to underwrite an additional insured, i.e., new driver in household.
+The notice shall clearly indicate the date the individual was added to the policy and whether this renewal is the first opportunity to underwrite the risk.
+Surcharge or merit rating changes may only be made on the policy renewal date. - c.
 An insurer may cancel a newly issued policy that has been in effect less than sixty (60) calendar days at the time notice of cancellation is sent by the insurer.
-Any such notice of cancellation may not be based on any of the prohibited reasons listed in §§ 10-4-626 through 10-4-629, C.R.S. - (1) Notice requirements for such cancellations are governed by policy termination provisions.
-The notice shall be mailed or delivered at least ten (10) calendar days prior to the cancellation effective date. - (2) Whenever the insurer chooses to cancel a policy, the earned premium shall be determined on a pro-rata basis, including cancellation for nonpayment of premium. - d.
-An insurer may not rescind (i.e., cancel retroactively) or void a policy of insurance affording the coverages required by §§ 10-4-609, 10-4-620, and 10-4-621, C.R.S., except in cases of fraud, as defined in § 10-1-128, C.R.S., or if the insurer does not receive appropriate premium payment (i.e. insufficient funds) for the policy at the time of application.
+Any such notice of cancellation may not be based on any of the prohibited reasons listed in § \$ 10-4-626, 10-4-627, 10-4-628 and 10-4-629, C.R.S.

+- (1) Notice requirements for such cancellations are governed by policy termination provisions.
+The notice shall be mailed at least ten (10) calendar days prior to the cancellation effective date. - (2) Whenever the insurer chooses to cancel a policy, the earned premium shall be determined on a pro-rata basis, including cancellation for nonpayment of premium. - d.
+An insurer may not rescind (i.e., cancel retroactively) a policy of insurance affording the coverages required by § § 10-4-609, 10-4-620, and 10-4-621, C.R.S., or void such coverage, except in case of fraud, as defined in § 10-1-128, C.R.S., or if the insurer does not receive appropriate premium payment (i.e. insufficient funds) for the policy at the time of application.